 The CEHL Housing Program grew from a grassroots rental housing co-operative movement, in a time of declining housing affordability and growing social dislocation in the 1980s.

 The aim was to create a rental housing model in the social housing system which enabled co-op housing members to be directly involved in the management of their housing.
 The co-ops managed their housing and member tenancies while CEHL would provide co-ops with technical expertise, program management, asset portfolio management and resourcing.
 The Program evolved to provide housing co-operative models at a larger scale and in apartment buildings.

 In celebration of CEHL Co-operative Housing Program 30 year anniversary in 2016, we made a film capturing the history of the program told by founding members and employees.

 Compliance and Regulation

-Policy governing the CEHL Housing Program reflects the heavily subsidised history and subsequent regulatory environment within which the program operates, and, together with the Program Principles provides the framework for decision-making.
+Policy governing the CEHL Co-operative Housing Program reflects the heavily subsidised history and subsequent regulatory environment within which the Program operates, and, together with the Program Principles provides the framework for decision-making.

 Read the Program Fact Sheets at the bottom of this page for more details about the